marioizquierdo/mario-redis-lock/README.md

 end
 ```

-The class method `RedisLock.adquire(options, &block)` is more concise and releases the lock at the end of the block, even if `do_exclusive_stuff` raises an exception.
+The class method `RedisLock.acquire(options, &block)` is more concise and releases the lock at the end of the block, even if `do_exclusive_stuff` raises an exception.
 But the second alternative is a little more flexible.